theminstack/styled/README.md

 ### Benchmarks

-You can run benchmarks by cloning the [TSStyled repository](https://github.com/Shakeskeyboarde/tsstyled), and running the `npm start` command.
-The benchmark application will be served at `https://localhost:3000`.
+The benchmark app is available [online](https://tsstyled.com/benchmark/), or by cloning the [TSStyled repository](https://github.com/Shakeskeyboarde/tsstyled) and running the `npm start` command.

 ## The Basics